ChloeQuijano/sea710-project/README.md

-# SEA710 - Makeup Product Detection Project
+# SEA710 - Makeup Product Detection & Virtual Try-On Project

-Computer Vision Project for detecting and classifying makeup products from camera input using object detection.
+A computer vision application for detecting makeup products and providing virtual try-on experiences using object detection and face mesh technology.

+## Project Overview

+This project combines **YOLOv8 object detection** for makeup product recognition with **MediaPipe face mesh detection** to create an interactive mobile application that allows users to:
+- Detect and classify makeup products in real-time using their device camera
+- View product information and details
+- Experience virtual try-on with face mesh overlays tailored to specific product types

+The system consists of a **FastAPI backend** for model inference and face detection, and a **React Native mobile app** for the user interface.

 ## Problem Description and Objectives